MicrosoftDocs/customer-insights/topics/onboarding-overview.md

 ### First run experience

-The starting point for any user signing in to Product Insights in which the organization is generated and your own environment and workspace are created.
+The starting point for any user signing in to Product Insights in which the organization is generated and your own environment and projects are created.
 This is where you'll be able to start ingesting you web analytics data.

 ### Web SDK